MtADATA3101/Course_Documents/Assignments/assignment_first_push_github.md

 ### Reminder

 We went over this process in class.
-Instructions are provided here in case as a reminder.
+Instructions in this section are a reminder in case you missed a step.

 Join the MtADATA3101 GitHub Organization.
 An email invitation was sent to the email address you used to set up your GitHub account.
 Remember to